garycourt/uri-js/README.md

 *	`reference` (string)

-	If set to `"suffix"`, it indicates that the URI is in the suffix format, and the validator will use the option's `scheme` property to determine the URI's scheme.
+	If set to `"suffix"`, it indicates that the URI is in the suffix format and the parser will use the option's `scheme` property to determine the URI's scheme.

 *	`tolerant` (boolean, false)